hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 We have spoken about Yama and Niyama.
 The next is Asana (posture).
 The only thing to understand about it is leaving the body free, holding the chest, shoulders, and head straight.
 Then comes Pranayama.
-Prana means the vital forces in one's own body, Âyâma means controlling them.
+Prana means the vital forces in one's own body, Âyāma means controlling them.
 There are three sorts of Pranayama, the very simple, the middle, and the very high.
 Pranayama is divided into three parts: filling, restraining, and emptying.
 When you begin with twelve seconds it is the lowest Pranayama;